Year B: Sixth Sunday in Ordinary Time

 Discussion Questions:

-3. After performing a miracle, Jesus is often heard saying; “See that you tell no one anything” Why do you think he does this?
+- After performing a miracle, Jesus is often heard saying; “See that you tell no one anything” What would be the spiritual significance for holding religious experiences privately for a time?

 Biblical Context